nguyenviettung7691/tic-tac-toe-twist/README.md

 - Board Size: 3x3 (classic), 4x4, 5x5, 6x6.
 Win length configurable (3 or 4).
 - Gravity: Pieces fall to the lowest empty cell in the chosen column.
 - Wrap (Torus): Lines can wrap across edges (e.g., right edge continues at left).
-- Misère: You lose if you make a 3‑in‑a‑row (or required win length).
+- Misere: You lose if you make a required win length row.
 - Notakto: Both players place X. Creating a line loses.
 Optionally play on multiple small boards.
 - Random Blocks: 1–3 cells blocked at start; cannot play there.
 - Double Move: Take two placements on your turn; cannot complete two distinct lines in one turn.